nespinoza/spotnest/README.md

 Author: Néstor Espinoza (espinoza@mpia.de).

-This is a wrapper of the `spotrod` and `PyMultiNest` codes.
+**IMPORTANT**: This is a wrapper of the `spotrod` and `PyMultiNest` codes.
 If you use this code, please acknoledge also the authors of those packages.
 Citation for `spotrod`: http://adsabs.harvard.edu/abs/2014arXiv1407.4465B.
 Citation for `PyMultiNest`: http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1402.0004.

 DEPENDENCIES
 ------------